l0uisgrange/ada-2025-project/README.md

 #### The Modus Operandi

-Can we build behavioral profiles (M.O.s) for distinct consumer types based on their digital "fingerprints" (cross-linking) and recorded "statements" (linguistic features)?
+Can we build behavioral profiles (M.O.s) for distinct consumer types based on their digital fingerprints (cross-linking) and recorded statements (linguistic features)?

 #### Behavior During the "Big Job"

-How do our suspects change their M.O. during high-stakes "heists" (Black Friday, product launches, Christmas)?
+How do our suspects change their M.O. during high-stakes heists (Black Friday, product launches, Christmas)?

-#### The "Shot-Callers
+#### The Shot-Callers

-Which personas successfully "mobilize" other users into cross-community "meets" (discussions) about a product?
+Which personas successfully mobilize other users into cross-community meets (discussions) about a product?

 #### The "Broken Telephone" Investigation

-Does the "intel" (positive or negative sentiment) about a product get distorted or "laundered" as it passes between different personas?
+Does the intel (positive or negative sentiment) about a product get distorted or laundered as it passes between different personas?

 ## 📊 Additional Datasets